MaayanLab/clustergrammer/README.md

 # Python 3
 $ pip3 install clustergrammer
 ```
-or the source code can be obtained from clustergrammer.py [repo](https://github.com/MaayanLab/clustergrammer-py): simply copy the clustergrammer directory with the source code to the main directory to use the module in this repo.
+or the source code can be obtained from clustergrammer.py [repo](https://github.com/MaayanLab/clustergrammer-py): simply copy the clustergrammer directory with the source code to the main directory to use the library in this repo.

 ### Example Workflow